Biz-codes/my-diy-inventory-capstone-client/README.md

 ### 2. User Stories
-This app is for two types of users: a visitor and a logged-in user
+This app is for two types of users: a visitor and a logged-in user.

 ###### Landing Page
 * as a visitor